 - Participants: Terje Colbjørnsen, Håkon Larsen

 Book laws regulating, among other things, restrictions on price competition on new books, is an important policy tool for the European book industry.
-In Norway, whether to introduce such a law has been debated for many years, with the interest organizations in the book industry arguing for the introduction of such a law, facing considerable skepticism among the general public, and individual actors in the industry that are not members of the interest organizations.
-Politically, there is a division, with the left arguing in favor of book laws and the right wanting to liberalize the book industry.
+In Norway, whether to introduce such a law has been debated for many years, with the interest organizations in the book industry arguing for the introduction of such a law, facing considerable scepticism among the general public, and individual actors in the industry that are not members of the interest organizations.
+Politically, there is a division, with the left arguing in favour of book laws and the right wanting to liberalize the book industry.
 It appears also that there has previously been a division within the government on this issue, between the Ministry of Culture and the Ministry of Finance.
 At present, there exists an agreement between the publishers association and the booksellers’ association, regulating fixed prices on books.
 When allowing such an agreement, the Government granted the book industry an exemption from competition law, due to the importance of books as a commodity.
 The content of such an agreement has to be renegotiated every second year, creating dynamism in the discussions on literature policy.
 This case study will be based on document studies and qualitative interviews with involved actors.
 By studying these discussions, and the activities of various actors pushing for book laws, the existing agreements or free prices on books, we will be able to increase our understanding of the political dynamics of the cultural sector.

 Case study 3.
 New main libraries in Oslo and Helsinki